 - FREN215 or the equivalent is the prerequisite for all FREN courses numbered 220 or higher. - Courses numbered 220-299 are introductory courses intended for students who have completed FREN215, who have taken an equivalent course elsewhere, or who have placed out of FREN215 through the placement test.
-In general, these courses are designed for students who have not yet studied abroad in a French-speaking country. - 300-level courses are upper-level courses intended for students who have already completed two courses in French beyond FREN215 or who have studied abroad in a French-speaking country for at least a semester: - One FRST course.
+In general, these courses are designed for students who have not yet studied abroad in a French-speaking country. - 300-level courses are upper-level courses intended for students who have already completed two courses in French beyond FREN215 or who have studied abroad in a French-speaking country for at least a semester. - Essay, thesis, and other (e.g., CA/TA) tutorials and language courses do not count toward the major, although they are encouraged.
+One FRST course.